wellbay/dropzone3-actions/README.md

 Some actions may require additional information from the user, such as login details, API keys or a folder path in order to work.
 Dropzone provides a way to collect this information by loading an additional interface into the 'Add Action' panel when a user adds your action to the Dropzone grid.
 When Dropzone runs your action, environment variables are set with the information collected in the OptionsNIB.

-The currently available OptionsNIBs are Login, ExtendedLogin, APIKey, UsernameAPIKey, ChooseFolder and ChooseApplication.
+The currently available OptionsNIBs are Login, ExtendedLogin, APIKey, UsernameAPIKey, ChooseFolder, ChooseApplication and GoogleAuth.
 To use an OptionsNIB, you need to add a line to the metadata section like below:

 ```ruby
 # OptionsNIB: Login